A Summer's Tale: Plot

 By chance, Léna finds Gaspard at the beach and appears genuinely excited to see him after the long delay.
-Gaspard, who has been flummoxed by Léna's standoffish behavior in the past, is delighted at her renewed interest in him and begins to set the stage to renege on the vacation with Solène.
-Gaspard and Margot talk about his growing dilemma, while Margot slowly becomes part of this same dilemma.
-Margot questions his tendency to go along with whichever girl he happens to be with at the time.
-She questions whether he is cunning and manipulative, or simply a weak fool.
-His inability to commit to a choice leads Gaspard into the trap of double-booking the trip with both Léna and Solène.
+Gaspard, who has been flummoxed by Léna's standoffish behavior in the past, is delighted at her renewed interest in him and decides to visit Ouessant with her rather than Solène.
+Gaspard and Margot talk about his growing dilemma.
+She questions his tendency to go along with whichever girl he happens to be with at the time and wonders whether he is cunning and manipulative or simply a weak fool.
+His inability to commit to a choice leads Gaspard into double-booking the trip with both Léna and Solène.

-Later, Léna, in a moody outburst, professes that she is not in love with Gaspard and departs in anger.
+Later, Léna says she is not in love with Gaspard and departs in anger.
 It appears to Gaspard that his only option is Solène, but on a walk with Margot, he again kisses her and this time it is reciprocated.
-Tired of Léna's moods and Solène's pressure, Gaspard then tells Margot he wants to travel with her to Ouessant as he realizes their relationship is more honest and caring.
+Tired of Léna's moods and Solène's pressure, Gaspard then tells Margot he wants to visit Ouessant with her because their relationship is more honest and caring.

-Léna calls Gaspard at home, apologising for her behavior and re-inviting herself back to Ouessant.
-Solène also calls, committing to the trip and then hanging up abruptly before Gaspard can respond.
-Gaspard now has a major dilemma since he has promised all three women he would take them to Ouessant.
-Luckily, a friend calls him to inform him of a man in La Rochelle who wants to sell Gaspard some recording equipment.
-It's an offer too good to pass up and he decides to leave town and not confront his problems.
+Léna calls Gaspard at home, apologizing for her behavior and reinviting herself to Ouessant.
+Solène also calls, committing to the trip and hanging up before Gaspard can respond.
+Gaspard has now told all three women he will take them to Ouessant.
+Then a friend calls to inform him of a man in La Rochelle who wants to sell Gaspard some recording equipment the next morning.
+Gaspard decides to leave town and stand up both Léna and Solène.

-Gaspard asks Margot to meet him at the ferry to Saint Malo before he departs, where he explains the situation.
+Gaspard asks Margot to meet him at the ferry to Saint Malo, where he explains the situation.
 Margot then tells Gaspard that her boyfriend is imminently returning, and that they will go to Ouessant.
-Gaspard is surprised at the news, assuming that Margot would always be there for him, and they half-heartedly make vague plans to meet in future.
-As they walk down the ramp to the boat, they say their goodbyes and kiss passionately, leaving their romantic feelings unresolved.
-Margot waves as the boat pulls out, before walking away.
-As Gaspard's boat sails off, the old sea-shanty "Santiano" plays.
+Gaspard is surprised at the news, assuming that Margot would always be there for him, and they make vague plans to meet in future.
+As they walk down the ramp to the boat, they say goodbye and kiss passionately.
+Margot waves as the boat pulls out.
+As it sails off, the sea shanty "Santiano" plays.